Celebrations during COVID-19

-Holidays and celebrations are going to look and feel different during the pandemic.
-The safest way to spend the holidays this year is by only celebrating in person with the people you live with and celebrating virtually with everyone else.
-If you live alone, consider exclusively celebrating with one additional household.
+Celebrations are going to look and feel different during the pandemic.
+The safest way to celebrate is by only celebrating in person with the people you live with and celebrating virtually with everyone else.

-- There are no indoor organized public events and social gatherings permitted currently, except with members of the same household.
+- Indoor or outdoor social gatherings are not permitted in Hamilton, except with members of the same household

 To protect ourselves, our loved ones and our communities, we must be mindful of the role we all play in helping to reduce the spread of COVID-19.
 COVID-19 is highly transmissible in social settings.
 One infected person could cause many people attending the same gathering to become ill.
 We urge you to be diligent and follow public health guidance.
 Learn more about your personal risk level.

-Consider hosting a virtual holiday gathering this year; set up a phone, tablet or laptop around the dinner table to connect with those who you don’t live with.
+Consider hosting a celebration this year; set up a phone, tablet or laptop around the dinner table to connect with those who you don’t live with.
 Hamilton Public Health Services does not recommend hosting an in-person gathering unless you live alone and are getting together with one other household.
 If those are your circumstances, below are tips to help prevent the transmission of COVID-19:

 - Do not get together with others if you are feeling unwell or have any COVID-19 symptoms, are waiting for COVID-19 test results or have been exposed to an individual with COVID-19.

 - Gatherings or events are safer outdoors than indoors.
 Physical distancing must still be maintained outdoors.

 - Wear a face covering/mask when not eating/drinkingindoors or if you can’t keep physical distance outdoors.